parro-it/ebansoft.com/src/posts/gash-how-to-build-a-shell-tokenizer-in-go.md

 {{ meta.subtitle }}

 `gash` is a console shell with a very focused scope:
-I will use it to run commands provided by `virtual-server`, a Go library that allows to in&shy;teract with local and remote SSH server in very high level way.
+I will use it to run com&shy;mands provided by `virtual-server`, a Go library that allows to in&shy;teract with local and remote SSH server in very high level way.